ojwb/survex/doc/compass.rst

   the PLT file.

-- Compass station names can't contain spaces, so any spaces (and also ASCII control characters) in station names are replaced by ``%`` follow by two lowercase hex digits giving the byte value (like the escaping used in URLs).
+- Compass station names can't contain spaces, so any spaces (and also ASCII control characters) in Survex station names are replaced.

-  ``%`` itself is also escaped as ``%25``.
+  Since Survex 1.4.19, the replacements are ``^`` followed by another character.
+Byte value 0 becomes ``^@``, byte values 1 to 26 become ``^A`` to ``^Z``, byte values 27 to 31 become ``^a`` to ``^e``, space becomes ``^_`` and ``^`` becomes ``^^`` (to ensure the mapping is reversible).
+In real world use, only space and ``^`` are at all likely to occur.

+  From Survex 1.2.1 to 1.4.18, a different system of replacements was used, based on that used in URLs: each replacement was ``%`` follow by two lowercase hex digits, e.g. space became ``%20``.
+Additionally, ``%`` became ``%25``.
+  The drawback of this encoding was that it needed 3 characters to represent each escaped one, which wass unhelpful as PLT format documents a 12 character limit on station names.

+  Survex 1.2.0 and earlier didn't do any escaping.

+- Survex supports anonymous survey stations.
+However we can't write these as empty station names in Compass PLT (they aren't explicitly disallowed in the format documentation, but Compass' viewer gives an error if you ask it to read a PLT file with an empty station name).

+  Since Survex 1.4.19, each anonymous station gets given a unique name of ``^`` followed by a number starting from one and incrementing for each anonymous station.
+(Note that these invented names can't collide with actual station names because ``^`` is escaped to ``^^`` as documented above.)

+  From Survex 1.4.10 to 1.4.18, the unique names were instead ``%:`` followed by the counter.

+  Survex 1.4.6 first implemented support for exporting anonymous stations to PLT, but with names which typically exceeded the documented 12 character limit of the format.

+  Survex 1.4.5 and earlier generated PLT files with empty station names, but as noted above, at least Compass' viewer wouldn't read these.

-- The full Survex station name include survey prefixes is used - no attempt is currently made to shorten station names to fit within the 12 character limit documented for the Compass PLT format.
+- The full Survex station name including survey prefixes is used - no attempt is currently made to shorten station names to fit within the 12 character limit documented for the Compass PLT format.
 If you export a single survey the names should be short enough, but exporting the whole of a complex survey project will likely give names longer than 12 characters.

-- Anonymous stations are given a name ``%:`` followed by a number starting from one and incrementing for each anonymous station (Compass doesn't allow empty station names, and these invented names can't collide with actual station names).
-Since Survex 1.4.10 (1.4.6 implemented support for exporting anonymous stations to PLT, but with names which typically exceeded the documented 12 character limit of the format).

 - Passage data is not included in the export (each exported leg has dummy LRUD readings of all ``-9`` which is needed to avoid a bug in some versions of